-This paper, which was prepared on behalf of COU and builds on the research undertaken for Creating an Accessible Science Laboratory Environment for Students with Disabilities, explores three major themes that extend across disciplines: physical/mobility barriers; technological barriers; and challenges in accommodating and meeting the needs of different learning styles.
+This paper, which was prepared on behalf of COU and builds on the research undertaken for Creating an Accessible Science Laboratory Environment, explores three major themes that extend across disciplines: physical/mobility barriers; technological barriers; and challenges in accommodating and meeting the needs of different learning styles.
 It also presents recommended best practices that focus on the importance of faculty engagement and collaboration.

 NEADS has also produced the following additional resources for educators: